okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 	$ mkdir db
 	$ mongod --dbpath db

-Recall that on the Mac, if you get a warning about *"soft rlimits too low"* fix it before running the daemone with the command:
+Recall that on the Mac, if you get a warning about *"soft rlimits too low"* fix it before running the daemon with the command:

 	$ ulimit -n 2048